utm-coders/studyGroup/lessons/git/collaboration/lesson.md

 our version-controlled folder, or _Git repository_, onto GitHub, and looked at how to keep the GitHub version of a repo up to date with its local copy.

-In addition to all that, however, Git and GitHub also offer a host of incredibly powerful tools for collaborative work.
+In addition to all that, however, Git and GitHub offer a host of incredibly powerful tools for collaborative work.
 Git's version-controlled framework offers a robust and reliable environment with which to work with others, where all changes to files are tracked and reviewed by other collaborators as they come in.
 While there is some initial overhead in getting used to the extra steps involved in Git collaboration versus working on real-time collaborative software such as Google Docs, the Git collaborative workflow ensures that all materials are backed up, well documented, and with all changes reviewed and approved by other collaborators.
-It has also made the development of these very workshops incredibly seamless!
+It has also made the development of these workshops incredibly seamless!

 Finally, it is worth noting that the vast majority of open source development takes place on GitHub, and understanding the GitHub collaboration workflow is